ANIKIMPA/innovatix-core/README.md

 5. Run `python manage.py migrate` to create the core models.

+6. Load the initial data to the database with `python manage.py loaddata initial.json`.

-6. Start the development server and visit http://127.0.0.1:8000/admin/ to create core models (you'll need the Admin app enabled).
+7. Start the development server and visit http://127.0.0.1:8000/admin/ to create core models (you'll need the Admin app enabled).